 Introduction to PRMRS - Panhandle Regional Medical Response System

 The Nebraska Panhandle comprises 11 counties and includes 8 hospitals and 2 public health jurisdictions.
 There is a long history of cooperative, interagency planning and infrastructure development covering a wide array of healthcare needs and services.
 Prior to 2005, preparations for emergency medical events and other significant public health threats were directed at preparing specific institutions, jurisdictions and agencies to respond to such events.
 Each county Emergency Management Agency produces a Local Emergency Operations Plan (LEOP), an all-hazards plan integrating county-level response agencies and referencing relevant mutual aid and healthcare referral arrangements.
 Each public health jurisdiction has produced a Public Health Emergency Response Plan that addresses the management of public health emergencies, with particular attention to those involving infectious disease.
 Each hospital located in thePanhandle has prepared, to varying extents, emergency and disaster operations plans for their facility.
-All parties (emergency management, public health, hospitals) have jointly shared plans with each other and have facilitated the development of applicable elements of each entity’s response plans.
+All parties (emergency management, public health, emergency medical services, long term care facilities, hospitals and other interested entities) have jointly shared plans with each other and have facilitated the development of applicable elements of each entity?s response plans.

 Desiring a regional approach to address these issues, the Rural Nebraska Healthcare Network facilitated the collaborative development of the Panhandle Regional Medical Response System (PRMRS) Plan.
 This document describes how a multi-jurisdictional medical or public health event within the Panhandle will be managed, and begins to develop the operational procedures by which necessary healthcare-oriented response functions can be accomplished in an emergency.

 - It integrates elements of existing emergency response plans ? it does NOT replace or supersede them.